pegros/PEG_LIST/help/sfpegCardCmp.md

   in edit mode
   * It may also include a `size` one to override the main default value
   * It may also include an `icon` one to display next to the field
+  * A boolean `isSpace` property may also be set to simply reserve a zone in the grid (in which case the `name` is irrelevant but should still have a value, e.g. `Dummy1`)
 * `sections` defines the sections displayed afterwards in the card, as a list of JSON section definition objects
   * Each section definition has a mandatory `label` property (possibly using a Custom Label leveraging the `{{{LBL.xxx}}}` merge syntax)
-  * It then has a mandatory _fields_ property to define the fields displayed in the section (similarly to the main _fields_ property)
+  * It then has a mandatory `fields` property to define the fields displayed in the section (similarly to the main _fields_ property)
   * It may include `isCollapsible` an `isCollapsed` boolean properties to set a section as collapsible and set its initial state
   * It may also include a `size` one to override the main default value for the section
+  * `description` and `help` text may also be specified to be displayed (in this order) between the label and the input fields of the section.
 * `context` defines a set of fields to be loaded in the context in edit mode but hidden to the user (e.g. a picklist field controlling other picklist fields editable in the card)
   * It has the same structure as the `fields`property, only the `name` of each field definition